andrewdavidmackenzie/flow/README.md

 Currently two binaries are built: `flowc` the flow compiler and `flowr` the flow runner.

-See the [Project Components an dStructure section](docs/introduction/structure.md) of the Guide for more details.
+See the [Project Components and Structure section](docs/introduction/structure.md) of the Guide for more details.

 ## Sister Projects